Understanding the Different Funding Programs for Farmers

 1. USDA: Farm Service Agency (FSA) Farm Loans

-FSA firms help farmers and ranchers to get loans from USDA-approved lenders at reasonable terms.
-The FSA loans are available to the farmers or ranchers who cannot secure commercial credit from banks, farm credit institutions or other lenders.
-Farmers can use this loan to acquire new land, add more livestock, buy seeds, supplies and other needed materials.
-Here are the main types of USDA FSA loans:
+The FSA loans are available to farmers or ranchers who need help securing commercial credit from banks, farm credit institutions, or other lenders.
+Farmers can use this loan to acquire new land, add more livestock, and buy seeds, supplies, and other needed materials.

 Farm Ownership Loans